-The Research and Knowledge Management department began a process of facilitating the development, setting up and designing of a comprehensive knowledge management system for the NPRC to effectively manage all the information and knowledge generated.
+The Thematic Committee on Research and Knowledge Management began a process of facilitating the development, setting up and designing of a comprehensive knowledge management system for the NPRC to effectively manage all the information and knowledge generated.
 The Commission staff was trained on how to manage data in their respective departments.
 The main objective was to acquaint staff with data management techniques.

-Up to date through assistance from its partners the UNDP and Embassy of Switzerland the Commission has acquired basic infrastructure to manage information acquired.
+Through assistance from its partners; the UNDP and Embassy of Switzerland, the Commission has acquired basic infrastructure to manage information acquired.